trend206/dsp3/docs/source/index.rst

 .. code-block:: python

    pip install -i https://testpypi.python.org/pypi dsp3

-This project is an early stage effort and is currently hosted at testpypi
+This project is an early stage effort and is currently hosted at testpypi.

+|
+| Note: Requires Python 3.5.2 or higher due to reliance on Python's typing module.
+| Type hints were included to assist SEs or users new to the field of programming.

 Getting Started